Haig Acterian: Biography

 Initially a communist (like Mihail Polihroniade), Acterian contributed articles to Bluze Albastre (a literary magazine published in 1932, with backing from the Romanian Communist Party).
 He affiliated with Amicii URSS ("Friends of the Soviet Union"), a loose grouping of left-wing intellectuals which was created and disbanded in 1934.
 Later the same year, he traveled to Italy, and trained in filmmaking at the Cinecittà in Rome.
-Acterian took part in the Volta International Theater Conference, and reported on it for Vremea.
+Acterian took part in the 1934 Volta Congress on dramatic theater, and reported on it for Vremea.
 Over the following year, he traveled to France and Switzerland, briefly residing in Paris and Geneva; this sojourn was the topic of a diary, published later.

 With Eliade and others, Acterian was a founding member of the Criterion literary society.
 Rejecting his early political ideas, he soon became a disciple of Nae Ionescu and Trăirism, and later a supporter of the far right Iron Guard movement.

 In 1936, Acterian completed his Pretexte pentru o dramaturgie românească ("Themes for a Romanian Dramaturgy"), with a preface by his friend Edward Gordon Craig, and published a volume of poetry, titled Urmare ("Follow-up").
 The following year, he completed a lengthy essay, published under the title Orientarea Teatrului ("The Direction of the Theater").
 He also wrote several works on the first Romanian monograph on Shakespeare (1938), and an essay titled Limitele Artei ("The Limits of Art", 1939).
 Also in 1939, Acterian produced and directed two documentary films: one on the Bucharest industrial plant of Nicolae Malaxa (Fabrica Malaxa), and the other on the Apuseni Mountains (Munții Apuseni).

-As a journalist, Acterian contributed propaganda for the 1940 Iron Guard government, the National Legionary State, and served as head of the National Theater Bucharest.
+As a journalist, Acterian contributed propaganda for the 1940 Iron Guard government, the National Legionary State, and served as head of the National Theatre Bucharest.
 In this capacity, he founded, together with George Franga, the National Theater's Museum.
 In February, he also organized the premiere of Iphigenia, a play by his friend Eliade, who was at a time living in London.

 Haig Acterian was arrested when the Guard violently clashed with Ion Antonescu's forces in January 1941 (see Legionnaires' Rebellion and Bucharest Pogrom), and detained until after Operation Barbarossa (the German invasion of the Soviet Union, to which Romania contributed as an Axis country; see Romania during World War II).
 Acterian, like other prisoners, was offered the choice of remaining in prison or joining the war effort as a soldier on the Eastern Front; he was declared missing during battles in the Kuban (see Kuban bridgehead), and was probably killed at that time.